+To be completed by lic ensed prescriber: 1 2 Jan E Date:

-Student's Name DOB Grade
+Student's Name D ЭB Grade

 Medication #1 #2

 Dosage

 Time of Administration

 Length of Administration Start Stop Start Stop

 Reason for Medication

 Administration Instructions

 Side Effects

-Field Trip is unable to atte end a field trip: prescribed dose can be time can be adjusted wi medication must be give withheld on the day of the stered upon return to school.
+Field Trip Yes, the prescri eld trip: bed dose can be withf eld on the day of th parent to be admin istered upon return to school.

-Competency for Self Administration I, s student is competent and has beer
+Competency for Self Administration I, illness and requires an instructed in the proper fore carry and self adm ^{ed name)} inhaler or auto injecti r method of self admin ng epinephrine.
+Th tistration of said me ent has a potentially life threatening is student is competent and has been edication.
+This student may there- inephrine.

-Signature of Licensed Prescriber Name(not valid without licensed prescriber signature Pi none
+Signature of Licensed Prescriber Name ensed prescriber signature).
+P thone

-any District employee from any and all we the above noted med l liability or responsibi- responsibility for ensu- medication. dication at school according to he medication or benefity or con- 210.1.
-I waive and release the District and sequences of the medication and ac school nuise to contact the licensed pre-
+any District employee from any and all e the above noted medication a liability or responsibility for th esponsibility for ensuring that redication. te administration of the mer lication or benefits or co- 210.1 I waive and release the District and nsequences of the medication and the school nurse to contact the licensed pre-

 Telephone

-Home:() Cell: () Wor k: ()
+Home:() Cell: :() Wo rk: ()

-If there is a two hour delay of c

-Yes, administer my chi 22

-No, I will contact you i if the time is to be adjusted.
-28
+pening school: ld's medication as prescr f the time is to be adjuste 25

+ONLY THE PRES CRIBED MEDI(BY LICI CATION CAN ENSED PERSO BE LEGALI ONNEL YADMINISTERED